 Once bubbles start to form, the pancakes are ready to flip.
 Cook the other side for a few minutes and they’re done.

-Keep a close eye on the pancakes because they do tend to burn easily.
+Keep a close eye on these coconut flour pancakes because they do tend to burn easily.
 For optimal results, don’t walk away from the stove.
 Repeat until all the batter is used up.

 For another delicious gluten free and grain free breakfast or brunch recipe, try these paleo lemon poppy seed muffins.
 They have the perfect balance of sweet and tart.